jkintscher/amadeus-ember-training/README.md

-# Simple Ember Blog Application
+# Build a Simple Ember Blog Application

 **Client-side only, no server!**